 “This informative workshop brought many stakeholders together from Deaf studies centres throughout Europe (and further afield).
 This space gave us the opportunity to discuss best practice in the teaching of signed languages.
 It created a platform for educators to share their experiences of implementing CEFR, and for novice users of the framework to get a solid grasp of what it entails.
-The primary focus of the workshop is to consider how advanced sign language levels can be attained through effective pedagogical strategies and considered assessment techniques (such as the European Language Portfolio).
+The primary focus of the workshop was to consider how advanced sign language levels can be attained through effective pedagogical strategies and considered assessment techniques (such as the European Language Portfolio).

 This was a starting point and the participants are committed to moving forward with this initiative.
 There have already been tentative discussions of conducting a pilot study which the Centre for Deaf Studies, Trinity College Dublin, will be part of.
 There have already been fruitful email conversations, which are teasing out some of the issues as we reflect on the content of the two-day workshop.

 This was an extremely worthwhile experience that has given me a deeper knowledge of CEFR and how we can continue to embed it into our Bachelor in Deaf Studies programme.”